Myron Tsosie

 Myron Tsosie is an American politician and a Democratic member of the Arizona House of Representatives representing District 6 since January 9, 2023.
 He previously represented District 7 from 2019 to 2023.
 Tsosie was elected in 2018 to succeed retiring State Representative Eric Descheenie.
 Tsosie is a member of the Navajo Nation.

-Tsosie graduated from Northern Arizona University, and was serving on the Chinle Unified School District's Governing Board prior to his election as State Representative.
+Tsosie graduated from Northern Arizona University, and was serving on the Chinle Unified School District's governing board prior to his election as a state representative.